FSA 5: English Learners in AEDY Programs

 Resources for English Learners

-There are two types of English Learner plans - a programmatic plan, called the English Learner plan or EL plan, and an individualized plan, called the English Learner Individual Language Learner Plan or EL-ILLP.
+A: There are two types of English Learner plans - a programmatic plan, called the English Learner Plan or EL plan, and an individualized plan, called the English Learner Individual Language Learner Plan or EL-ILLP.
 An approved English Learner plan is required as part of the application process.
-This plan is a program- or district-wide plan which outlines the provision of services to ALL students identified as English Learners.
+This plan is a program- or district-wide plan which outlines the provision of services for ALL students identified as English Learners.
 This plan also identifies the parties responsible for providing the EL teacher and support services.

 The EL-ILLP template used by your program and sending LEAs is required as part of monitoring.
 This plan outlines the supports and services for one student.
-El-ILLPs are written by the sending LEA and implemented by the AEDY program while the student is seated.
+EL-ILLPs are written by the sending LEA and implemented by the AEDY program while the student is seated.
 The EL-ILLP is a required upload as part of the student referral process for any student identified as a current English Learner.
 When referring a student who is a current English Learner, the nature and amount of support required in the referral must match the EL-ILLP.

 Both the EL Plan and the EL-ILLP outline supports for students identified as English Learners.